brettmarl/wct-status/README.md

 # DATE 2023-07-19T00:00:00-07:00

-# July 19 - DARLING RIVER WASP NEST
+# JULY 19 - DARLING RIVER WASP NEST
 Multiple hikers have reported being stung by wasps near the waterfall at the Darling River.
 A nest is possibly located in a pile of old driftwood upstream near the waterfall.
 Use caution.

-# July 17 - WEST COAST FOG
+# JULY 17 - WEST COAST FOG
 A common weather patten in late July and August is fog in the evening and morning and then sunshine in the afternoon.
 Use caution on wet boardwalks and beaches.

 # July 16 - WILDLIFE